python/peps/pep-XXXX.rst

 We decided against it because this is not visually as similar to existing function header syntax.
 Moreover, it is visually similar to lambdas, which bind names with no parentheses: ``lambda x, y: x == y``.

 Another idea was a new “special string” syntax an puting the type inside of it, for example ``t”(int, str) -> bool”``.
-We rejected this because it is not as readable, and it doesn’t seem in line with guidance from the Steering Council on ensuring that type expressions do not diverge from the rest of Python syntax. [#python-types-and-runtime-guidance]_
+We rejected this because it is not as readable, and seems out of step with guidance from the Steering Council on ensuring that type expressions do not diverge from the rest of Python's syntax. [#python-types-and-runtime-guidance]_